 - 68% of Domestic Abuse victims reported to the police were female.
-However, data from other supporting services suggest this figure is higher - The most prevalent areas for Domestic Abuse crime were Siddow Common (Leigh), Higher Folds North (Leigh) & Hag Fold East (Atherton) - Domestic Abuse was most significant in victims aged 25-34 and 35-44 - 19% of the victims who were placed in temporary accommodation had additional needs they were engaging with services for, other than Domestic Abuse.
-75% of these complex need's cases were placed in B&B/Hotel - Between 2016 and 2019 74% of Domestic Abuse offenders were male compared to 24% female.
-25% were of these offenders were also victims of Domestic Abuse in the same period - The most common age for offenders was consistent with the victims, being 25-34 - The most prevalent areas for Domestic Abuse are in the most deprived areas in the Borough, however it is acknowledged that the rate may be higher in the more deprived areas due to underreporting
+However, data from other supporting services suggest this figure is higher. - The most prevalent areas for Domestic Abuse crime and victim's residence were Siddow Common (Leigh), Higher Folds North (Leigh) & Hag Fold East (Atherton). - Domestic Abuse was most significant in victims aged 25-34 and 35-44. - 19% of the victims who were placed in temporary accommodation had additional needs they were engaging with services for, other than Domestic Abuse.
+75% of these complex need's cases were placed in B&B / Hotel. - 74% of Domestic Abuse offenders, between 2016 and 2019, were male compared to 24% Female.
+25% were of these offenders were also victims of Domestic Abuse in the same period.